Ruturaj-Godse/automated-model-pruning-using-genetic-algorithm/README.md

 │   ├── resnet.py: Python script implementing ResNet-18 model using PyTorch
 │   └── resnet_ckpt.pth: Model file storing weights of ResNet-18 model trained on CIFAR-10 dataset
-├── plotting.ipynb: Jupyter Notebook plotting graphs to visualize the obtained results ├── pruning.py: The main file implementing the logic for automated pruning of neural networks using Genetic Algorithm ├── solutions: Folder storing the solutions (best prune masks) for LeNet and ResNet models ├── sparse_models: Folder storing weights of LeNet and ResNet models after applying the prune masks and after retraining.
+├── plotting.ipynb: Jupyter Notebook plotting graphs to visualize the obtained results ├── pruning.py: Python script implementing the logic for automated pruning of neural networks using Genetic Algorithm ├── solutions: Folder storing the solutions (best prune masks) for LeNet and ResNet models ├── sparse_models: Folder storing weights of LeNet and ResNet models after applying the prune masks and retraining.
 └── utils.py: Python script implementing the utility functions required by the main code.
 ```